-East Bay Municipal Utility District Looks to the Sun for 50% of Their Energy Usage
+East Bay Municipal Utility District Looks to the Sun for for Clean Energy

-Known familiarly as the East Bay MUD, the eastern region of San Francisco Bay is noted for its cloudless blue skies and sunny summer days.
-Now the East Bay Municipal District (EBMUD) is taking full advantage of its climate and sunshine to reduce its consumption of fossil fuels and save approximately 24 million pounds of greenhouse gasses over the next fifteen years.
+The East Bay Municipal Utility District (EBMUD) is located in the eastern region of the San Francisco Bay Area, known for its cloudless blue skies and sunny summer days.
+Now the EBMUD is taking full advantage of its climate and sunshine to reduce its consumption of fossil fuels and save approximately 24 million pounds of greenhouse gases over the next fifteen years.

 SolarCity Designed, Built and Installed 5 New Solar Systems Totaling 900 kW